Clemapfel/jluna/docs/manual.md

 };
 ```

-This function was deemed to represent the intuitive notion of speedup and overhead.
+This function was deemed to represent the intuitive notion of speedup and overhead:

 + A is 10% faster than B, if Bs runtime is 110% that of A
   - -> A  exhibits a -10% overhead compared to B
 + C is 25% slower than D, if Cs runttime is 125% that of D.
   - -> C  exhibits a +25% overhead compared to D

-The median cycle duration for any particular benchmark run was used to measure overhead.
+The **median cycle duration** for any particular benchmark run was used to measure overhead.
 This mitigates potential spikes due to noise or one-time-only allocations, which a simple mean would have exhibited.

 ### Results: Introduction

 When measuring performance, absolute number are rarely very informative.
 We either need to normalize the duration relative to the machine it was run on, or, **compare two results**, both run during the same benchmarking session, on the same machine.

 The latter approach was used for this chapter.
-Each benchmarks starts with a "baseline" that all further results will be compared to.
+Each benchmark starts out with a "baseline" that all further results will be compared to.
 This is usually the fastest possible way to do a certain task using **only the Julia C-API**.
-Then, jluna functionalities, that accomplish the same task, are benchmarked directly after the baseline, making for a valid comparison.
+Afterwards, the exact same task is accomplished using jluna functions instead.
+We then calculate their overhead compared to baseline, as detaile above.

 Each benchmark has the following form: